 Marieke Sonneveld and Erika Hajdu

-The Media Lab, the Zapp, the workshops, the IoT Lab – the HfG offers 1000 opportunities to give free reign to creativity and to try things out.
+The Media Lab, the Zapp, the workshops, the DP Lab – the HfG offers 1000 opportunities to give free reign to creativity and to try things out.
 But where do you find this info.

 For this we need your knowledge and not-knowledge!
 Together with you we want to make the HfG experienceable by students for students.
 We want to create something that provides students with all the necessary information, guidelines and templates.
 So you and future students can use the full offer of the HfG for you and your projects.